 A year ago I set out on the road to God.
 Renata de Dios was my guide.
-She said she was a messenger from God.
+She was a messenger from God.
 There was a storm.
-We lost track of each other.
+We lost track of one another.
 I turned back.
 I went back to my house, the ghost-ridden lowly bungalow.

 When I was on the road to God I imagined meeting S. again.
 In some sort of after-life.
 The inexpressible joy of that.
 How blessèd it would be to believe that.
 This is what Renata de Dios believes.
 This is what she hoped I would believe.
 But my mind shut down.
 The message was not getting through.
 Brain invaders had cut the receptors like phone wires.

 So, I was alone again.
 At night, in a purple haze, I called out to S. in the dead room, formerly known as the living room: Can you hear me, honey?
 I’ve been trying to contact you.
 But the lines of communication must be down.
 Maybe the storm knocked the power out.
 I want to talk to you.
 There are so many things I want to tell you.
 I want to apologize for one.
 Some of the things I said…

 I know what she’d say to that: You know what you call that, William?
 Thirty years of marriage.